 Information for Swiss abroad regarding the COVID-19 epidemic

-In light of the current situation regarding the COVID-19 epidemic and the quarantine restrictions imposed by the Government of the Bolivarian Republic of Venezuela, the Embassy of Switzerland is closed for visitors until further notice.
+Given the situation related to the COVID-19 outbreak and the quarantine measures adopted on 15.3.2020 by the Government of the Bolivarian Republic of Venezuela, it is necessary to schedule an appointment for all consular matters.

 We recommend you to regularly check the information provided on this website.